In this section

 School Library

-Our School Librarian, Mrs Hans, is assisted by Mrs Gooding.
+Our School Librarian, Mrs Hans, is assisted by Ms Gibson.
 Everybody associated with the school is encouraged to read and share their literacy experiences: students, staff and parents.
 Our Library sits at the heart of the school and everything it achieves.

 Every student in Year 7 and Year 8 enjoys a weekly supported library lesson in which to read, choose and discuss books.
 Year 9 students have a library lesson once per half term.